Where to Stay in Tagaytay | Taal Vista Hotel

 If you would like to hear these tales, Taal Vista can provide a guide who will gladly tour you around the property.
 Sheen, our young lady guide who is also part of the hotel’s marketing staff, seemed well-versed in telling us the rich and fascinating history of Taal Vista.

-Going through the visual display and by listening to Sheen, we learned that Taal Vista served as an officer's barracks for the Japanese soldiers during WWII and that numerous world leaders and even their wives such as US first lady Lady Bird Johnson and other Southeast Asian first ladies when they gathered in Taal Vista for the 1966 Manila Conference on the Vietnam Conflict.
+Going through the visual display and by listening to Sheen, we learned that Taal Vista served as an officer's barracks for the Japanese soldiers during WWII and that numerous world leaders and even their wives—such as US First Lady Lady Bird Johnson—gathered in Taal Vista for the 1966 Manila Conference on the Vietnam Conflict.

 A Room with a View of Taal